 The conference committee would like to invite authors to submit papers on the specific sub-themes and others that fall within the scope of the conference (listed below).
-However, papers to be presented in this conference must have not been presented, accepted or published elsewhere.
+However, papers to be presented at this conference must have not been presented, accepted, or published elsewhere.

 All submitted papers will be subjected to a strict review process.

 Authors are requested to submit the full paper (MS Word, MS PowerPoint, PDF) via email at contact[@]hackthezone.com.

 Abstracts: Abstracts of the completed paper, extended abstract or proposed research in any of the topic areas listed or related areas.
 The abstract for the proposed research should include the research objectives, proposed methodology, and a discussion of expected outcomes.
 It should not have more than 600 words.